Paws Assisting Veterans (PAVE)

 Your Three-Step Journey to a Service Dog

-Follow in the footsteps of other Veterans and discover whether a PAVE service dog or facility dog is right for you.
+Follow in the footsteps of other Veterans and discover whether a PAVE service dog is right for you.

 Learn About PAVE